abujaforhadi/-Library-Management-API/README.md

-# BookBase
+# Book

-BookBase library management system aims to simplify library operations by automating book tracking and borrowing processes.
+Book library management system aims to simplify library operations by automating book tracking and borrowing processes.
 This system offers a structured way to manage books, track borrowing history, and generate summaries of borrowed records, all through a well-organized API.

 ## 🚀 Live API
 📍 Base URL: